 While it’s not 100% breathable (no waterproof jacket truly is!), the TorsoFlo™ side zippers, stretching from the hem to the bicep, cool you down better than most other competitors could dream of.
 Arm and hand pockets leave plenty of room to store any items you’ll need on the fly.
 Even with all the features, the Outdoor Research Aspire rolls into a tight package no bigger than a breakfast burrito that fits into its own left-hand pocket.

 The jacket wears a little on the warmer side.
 Look for something a little lighter like the Outdoor Research Helium II to take you through the rainforests of Costa Rica or for lowland hiking in Southeast Asia.
+The hood, although adjustable, is also a tight fit for most women.

 - Lightweight & packable